g-leatherwood/strava-data-project/README.md

 # Strava Data Project

-This project fetches your running activity data from the Strava API and saves it into a MySQL database.
-It also includes a Streamlit dashboard to explore your training history by year, month, and week.
+This project fetches your running activity data from the Strava API and stores it in a SQL database (MySQL or Postgres via Neon).
+It includes a Streamlit dashboard to explore your training history by year, month, and week.

 ## 🚀 Features